osita-sunday-nnyigide/Pras_Server/README.md

-Protein Repair and Analysis (PRAS) Server is a library to repair PDB or mmCIF structures, add missing heavy atoms and hydrogen atoms and assign secondary structures by amide-amide interactions of the backbone.
+Protein Repair and Analysis (PRAS) Server is a tool to repair PDB or mmCIF structures, add missing heavy atoms and hydrogen atoms and assign secondary structures by amide-amide interactions of the backbone.

 On November 20, 2022, a C++ version of the server that is independent of the python counterpart was released.
 The C++ version is named Pras_Server_C++ and is part of this repository.
 Both versions produce the same result but the former is 9 to 12 times faster than the latter.
 To use the C++ version, download this ZIP and extract the Pras_Server_C++ folder and follow the instruction in the INSTALL file included with the distribution.